westonruter/wp-user-photo/readme.txt

 Uploaded images may be moderated by administrators via the "Edit User" page.

-Localizations included for Spanish, German, Dutch, Polish, Russian, French, and Hungarian.
+Localizations included for Spanish, German, Dutch, Polish, Russian, French, Hungarian, and Brazilian Portuguese.

 If you value this plugin, *please donate* to ensure that it may continue to be maintained and improved.

 = Changelog =

+*2009-02-17*

+* Added Brazilian Portuguese localization.
+Thanks gui!

 *2009-01-07*